alescu/S05T02N01_backend/README.md

 ### 4. Database Setup
 \`\`\`bash
-# Start MongoDB (if using Docker)
+# Start MongoDB (Docker or application)
-docker run -d -p 27017:27017 --name pet-academy-db mongo:latest
+docker run -d -p 27017:27017 --name pet-academy-db mongo:latest (Example)

 # Or install MongoDB locally following official documentation
 \`\`\`

-## Usage
+# Start PostgresSQL (Docker or application)
+In 33061 port and then use the script sql to create the database and tables.

 ### Starting the Application